tempestphp/tempest-docs/src/Web/Documentation/content/main/4-internals/03-container.md

 }
 ```

-A couple of things to note about it:
+Tempest knows that this initializer produces a `Logger` or `LoggerInterface` thanks to the return type of the `initialize()` method.
+The first time one of these objects is injected as a dependency, the container will call this initializer class.

-- It has the `#[Singleton]` attribute, which means that this dependency will be registered as a **singleton**
+Additionally, thanks to the `#[Singleton]` attribute, the logger instance will be registered as a singleton—which means this initializer will be called only once by the container.
-- Tempest knows what kind of objects this initializer can create, based on the **return type**.
-This initializer will be used any time a `LoggerInterface` or `Logger` is requested from the container
-- Again, you don't need to register this class anywhere.
-Tempest will discover it for you automatically

-If you want to know more about initializer discovery in particular, you can check out `\Tempest\Container\InitializerDiscovery`